×

 • Not recommended for investors who are just starting out.

 As mentioned, the 1% rule for real estate investors is a quick calculation that doesn’t take into account the operating expenses.
 Because some investors like to include these numbers in their upfront calculations, they may use an ROI formula to calculate the property’s potential cash flow loss or gain.
-ROI, or return on investment, represents, in this case, the amount of return on a property, relative to the investment’s cost.
+ROI, or return on investment, represents the amount of return on a property relative to the investment’s cost.

-Utilizing an ROI formula can give the investor a look at the bigger picture while evaluating a potential buy and hold property.
+Utilizing an ROI formula can give the investor a look at the bigger picture while evaluating a potential rental property.
 This is because it considers operating expenses from the beginning.

 Let’s look at the following detailed ROI formula example broken down into steps: